killquest/killquest/SRD/The Core System.md

 ### Structured Play
 For moments where consistency and consequences matter, we need to reference the rules, and enter what we call structured play.
 Whether you find yourself in a crucial battle, leveraging the environment to gain an advantage, or facing pivotal decisions with far-reaching implications; structured play provide valuable tools for enriching the conversation, providing ideas and prompts and making sure everyone is on the same page.

-### What you'll need to Play
-- 2+ People
-- Everything in the Starter Set
-- Something to take notes
-- An hour or two